plasmadancom/CTRL-HAT/README.md

 To use with Arduino or any other 5V device the 3V3 jumper must be moved to 5V.
 Use the SDA &amp; SDL breakout pins for I2C communication.

-## PoE Pins
+## PoE Header

-The 4-pin PoE header introduced on Raspberry Pi 3B+ &amp; Raspberry Pi 4 does not foul CTRL HAT, however care must be taken to maximise clearance.
-This is especially important when using mains voltage with CTRL HAT, mains voltage can jump!
+CTRL HAT is compatible with Raspberry Pi 3B+ &amp; Raspberry Pi 4, however care must be taken to maximise [clearance](#electrical-safety) from the 4-pin PoE header.

 There are number of solutions: